Why should we cleanse?

 2. Gut and bowel regularity

 A cleanse can help to support more regular bowel movements, as there is a great emphasis on fibre, hydration and dietary oils.
-Our Total Cleanse Programme for women also includes botanicals and beneficial bacteria to help the digestive system.
 Regular bowel movements (one to two a day) are necessary to ensure those old oestrogens are finally moved out of the body.
 This is especially important to avoid ‘hepatic-enteric reabsorption - where oestrogens that cannot effectively exit the digestive tract get reabsorbed back into the system causing further unwanted hormone build up.

 3. Prioritising nutrients for your hormones